Gaibusha/Brand-Product-Management/README.md

 - Performance Analytics: View analytics on product performance.

   ### Deployment
-  -The project is deployed on Vercel.
+- The project is deployed on Vercel.
 You can view the live application.

   ### Challenges Faced
--Team Restructure: Initially, a team was allocated for frontend, backend, UI/UX, and testing.
+- Team Restructure: Initially, a team was allocated for frontend, backend, UI/UX, and testing.
   However, due to team members exiting and reassignments, I completed the project solo.
 - Lack of Testing Support: The testing team was not allocated, leading to minimal testing.
 - Time Constraints: The project had a seven-day deadline, requiring efficient time management and prioritization of core features.